Focus on Safety

 MORE INFORMATION

-A study to identify & prioritize safety improvements for vulnerable users along the corridor has been initiated.
+A study to identify & prioritize safety improvements for vulnerable users along the corridor was completed in 2024.
+A grant application to implement many of the recommendations was submitted in 2025 by Leon County.

 Helmet Fitting Events